 Bike Rentals & Bike Specialty Shops

 Toronto has a number of bike rental locations and close to 100 independent bike shops around the city.
 Stop in and say hello to one of the city’s local bike retailers.
 View Toronto bike rental locations.
-Bikes, tandems and 4-seater rentals are also available on Toronto Islands.
+Bikes, tandems and 4-seater rentals are also available on the Toronto Islands.
 Rent a bike on the Toronto Islands.

-Available year round this popular public bike system makes travelling around the city even easier.
+Available year-round, this popular public bike system makes travelling around the city even easier.
 From $5 per day, Bixi Toronto is intended for short trips and is ideal for making stops at attractions around the downtown area.
 Find a Bixi Bike.